archesproject/arches-dev-training/slides/08-module-05.md

 ## Lab Overview

-We need a widget that will get an address from a geocoding service
+Build a widget that will get an address from a geocoding service:

-- Catch everyone up to the end of the last lab
 - Define our widget configs for a geocoder widget
 - Update our widget's view model
 - Update our widget's template